maidsafe/safe_network/README.md

 ## Contributing

-Please feel free to clone and modify this project.
-Pull requests are welcome.
+Feel free to clone and modify this project.
+Pull requests are welcome.<br>You can also visit **[The MaidSafe Forum](https://safenetforum.org/)** for discussion or if you would like to join our online community.

 ## Conventional Commits

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for all commits.
-Make sure your commit messages adhere to this standard.
+Please make sure your commit messages adhere to this standard.

 ## License

-This Safe Network repository is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) http://www.gnu.org/licenses/gpl-3.0.en.html).
+This Safe Network repository is licensed under the General Public License (GPL), version 3 ([LICENSE](http://www.gnu.org/licenses/gpl-3.0.en.html)).